 Coastal Pollution.
 Waste material from passing ships washes up onto the beaches from time to time.

 Dune stabilisation.
-Prior to iSimangaliso’s inscription on the World Heritage List, attempts were made to stabilise the coastal dunes and beachfront by planting Casuarina trees in several popular resort areas.
+Prior to the inscription of iSimangaliso Wetland Park on the World Heritage List, attempts were made to stabilise the coastal dunes and beachfront by planting Casuarina trees in several popular resort areas.
 It has subsequently been realised that this has altered the natural dune-building processes and trees have been removed.

 Over-Fishing.
 Fish stocks in KosiLake (which represents 4.7% of the estuarine area of the park) are being over-exploited through use of illegal gill nets in addition to traditional fish harvesting methods.